Two women behing the screen at the office,

 3. Better basis for success

 At Druid, every project starts with a design kickoff.
-During the kickoff we and the client go through how we carry out our projects.
-We agree the goals and the metrics with which we measure success.
+Together with the client, we set goals, define success metrics and agree on how we work as one team.
 And as is fitting with the agile methodology, the goals and metrics may refocus or reform as the project progresses; the further the project develops, the more we learn and the wiser we become.